 Why is the file corrupted?

-No matter what wrong, there is a reason for it.
-See below and get the reasons for a corrupted file.
+No matter what is wrong, there is a reason for it.
+Here we summarize the most common reasons in the following.

-2. Bad sectors on hard drive or other storage devices.
+2. Bad sectors, virus, or malware on hard drive or other storage devices.

-How to fix corrupted system files in Windows 7/8/10?
+Fix corrupted system files in all Windows systems (4 Ways)

 Step 4.
 Review the scan result and click Scan and repair drive.

-Method 2: Fix corrupted system files in Windows 7 using system file checker
+#2: Fix corrupted system files in Windows 7 using SFC

 Step 1.
 Type cmd in the search box, right-click it and select Run as administrator.

-Windows Resource Protection found corrupt files but was unable to fix some of them.
-This message means that you need to find the corrupted files and manually replace it with the right one.
+- Windows Resource Protection found corrupt files but was unable to fix some of them.
+This message means that you need to find the corrupted files and manually replace it with the right one (check this article for detailed steps).
 To view the details, you can go to CBS.Log %WinDir%\Logs\CBS\CBS.log.

-Method 3: Repair corrupted boot files with DISM command in Windows 7/8/10
+#3: Repair corrupted boot files in Windows with DISM

-Step 2.
-Run DISM command.
-You can type the following command in the command prompt and hit Enter.
+Step 1.
+Run cmd as administrator and type the following command in the command prompt window.